-We get a great variety of colors with our Cockapoo Puppies.
-Here are some photos and information to help you figure out what you like and what colors you're seeing in the updated photos people send us.
-Please remember we can always guess but we never know what colors we will get until the puppies are born.
+Here are some photos of past puppies and information to help you figure out what you like and what colors you're seeing in the updated pictures people send us.
+Please remember we can always guess but we never know what colors we will get until the puppies are born, and we won't always have every color available every year.
+Beginning 2021 we will mostly have Red, Buff, and Apricot Cockapoo puppies with the occasional litter of dark colors.

 Red Cockapoos are one of our most popular color choices.
 They can vary from light Red to dark Red as you can see by the photos below.